Another Swipe Fee Battle Unfolding

 * A significant decrease in credit card reward programs.
 The lucrative cash back and airline mile rewards will likely decline.
 Most banks eliminated debit card rewards when the Durbin amendment passed.
 The same could happen with credit card programs if retailers win this suit.

 * A likely decrease in attractive balance transfer offers.
 Currently, credit card issuers are offering 0 percent interest rates for extended periods of time in order to lure customers from their competitors.
-TheCiti Platinum Select card offers 0 percent for 21 months; the Discover More card offers 0 percent for 18 months; and the Slate from Chase card offers 0 percent for 12 months with no balance transfer fee.
+TheCiti Platinum Select card offers 0 percent for 21 months; the Discover More card offers 0 percent for 18 months.
 If retailers win this antitrust suit, look for credit card issuers to scale back these balance transfer offers.

 * On the positive side, a possible decrease in prices at store level.
 Retailers claimed the passage of the Durbin amendment could lead to a decrease in prices since they would no longer have to pay the high swipe fees on debit card transactions.
 It is difficult to see if this actually took place.
 However, retailers may face more pressure from consumer groups to cut prices if the interchange fee is also slashed on credit card purchases.